aakriti6895/Code-Test/README.md

 To run locally, follow the following steps:
 1) Install XAMPP on your system.
 2) Place the index.php file in the folder- htdocs.
+3) Start the Apache Webserver in XAMPP.
-3) Type localhost in the browser to run the service.
+4) Type localhost in the browser to run the service.

 EXECUTION: